-To attain the end in view it has been suggested that the procedure of our Order be patterned along somewhat the same lines as that of the Sons of the Revolution, the Loyal Legion, the Order of Foreign Wars, etc., the principal objects of which are essentially the same as are our own, and which are now meeting with such marked success.
-If we make such change, and I believe it is essential to the welfare of our Order that we should, we will do away with our present anomolous rules of practice, and thereby place them by an attractive and up-to-date appeal more forcibly to that vast number of persons who are eligible to membership in our Order than it now seems to do.
+the in view it has been suggested that the our Ord r be patterned along somewhat the same ines as that of the S ns of the Revolution, the Loyal Legion, the For ign Wars, etc., the principal objects of which are essentially the same as are our own, and which are now and I believe it to the welfare of our Order that we should, we will if it to the welfare of our Order that we procedure and replace them by an attractive and up-to-date appeal more forcibly to the number of persons who are eligible to membership in our Order than it now seems to do.

-The above suggested change would not affect in any way either our principles and objects, our eligibility to membership, manner and form of conducting the Order.
+The above would not affect in any way our eligibility to membership, manner and form of conducting the Order.

-To accomplish this will call for a complete revision of our C. R. & R., and to meet the situation my recommendation would contemplate the appointment by this Encampment of a Committee of not more than three members with instructions to report the results of their considerations for action by this body at this Session.
+C. R. & R., and to meet the situation my recommendation would contemplate the appointment by this Encampment of a Committee of not more than three members with instructions to report the results of their considerations for action by this body at this Session.